rust-lang/rust/text/0000-static.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-* Does this change requires changing the grammar?
-* Are there other Rust-code handling programs that need to be updated?
+* Are there third party Rust-code handling programs that need to be updated to deal with this change?